carltron-aero/Carltron-FE-2025/README.md

 We also need a sensor performance, that can reliably detect the black walls of the game field both at ranges of up to 4 m and shallow angles, which could arise when driving close to a wall.

-Also, importantly, we need it to have a formfactor, that lets us easily integrate it into our robot and that fits under the 10 cm height, so we can actually get the sensor reading in the plane of the game field.
+Also, importantly, we need it to have a form-factor, that lets us easily integrate it into our robot and that fits under the 10 cm height, so we can actually get the sensor reading in the plane of the game field.

 We created this decision matrix to help us find the ideal 360° Lidar sensor: